 This samples a tiny subset of these mini-columns in this area.
-The actual number of input-output pairs co-existing this this section of cortex could be a fantastically large number.
+The actual number of input-output pairs co-existing in this section of cortex could be a fantastically large number.
 Naturally, the number of activated grid elements is related for a given pattern to the size of the learned pattern; as time goes on the pattern could get larger as more “fence sitting” elements are induced to learn the edge cases.

-Note the important binding feature that allows mini-columns with very limited dendrite spans to work with very distant mini-columns to learn a very large pattern.
+Note the important binding feature that allows mini-columns with very limited dendrite spans to work with very distant mini-columns to learn a very large continuous pattern.
 Sparsity is preserved at both the dendrite and the mini-column levels.

 Are you arguing that these hex grids span across regions?
 Like from V1 to S1?